 It is important to note that although leverage at levels of 100:1 and greater seem incredibly high and carries an overwhelming amount of risk, currency prices fluctuate by less than 1% during a typical day of trading, thus mitigating some of variability.
 Share markets fluctuate far more than currency markets and brokers cannot offer as much leverage to traders as this would expose them to far too much risk.

 Understanding Forex Leverage

 Traders need to completely understand how forex leverage can impact on their Forex trades BEFORE even contemplating their first trade.
-While high leverage as a trading strategy has the ability to earn amazing returns in the Forex market are made possible with forex leverage, it can amplify their losses.
-Should a trader speculate on a particular currency and it moves in the wrong direction, leverage will significantly escalate the losses sustained by the trader.
+While high leverage as a trading strategy has the ability to earn amazing returns in the Forex market, leverage is a double edged sword as it can amplify losses.
+Should a trader speculate on a particular currency and it moves in the wrong direction, leverage will significantly escalate the poential losses sustained by the trader.
 It is therefore recommended that risk management tools be applied to help mitigate some of the loss risks,

 It is highly recommended that Forex traders adopt strict trading techniques and always utilise tools such as stop losses and limit orders that can put a significantly minimise the losses sustained from a trade gone bad.
 Some Forex brokers offer guaranteed stops free of charge while other companies will charge users a small fee.
 Traders often baulk at any additional fee, especially early in their trading careers.
 It might be a good idea to choose a broker that offers free stop losses.
 However, if for whatever reason a broker offering this service for free is hard to come by, it is recommended to just bite the bullet and pay for this additional security.
 It is but a small price to pay to keep your capital safe.

 Margin required is the how much money that is needed in your account to open a position.
 If the leverage is 100:1, you will need $1,000 to control a position of $100,000.
 The $1000 you have deposited in your account is the ‘margin requirement to have access to the leverage.